kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- The creator of the pool must be the same as the creator in the `ClaimTradingFeeParam` params.
+- The creator of the pool must be the same as the creator in the `ClaimCreatorTradingFeeParam` params.
 - You can indicate maxBaseAmount or maxQuoteAmount to be 0 to not claim Base or Quote tokens respectively.
 - If you indicated a `receiver`, the receiver **is not** required to sign the transaction, however, you must provide a `tempWSolAcc` if the receiver != creator and if the quote mint is SOL.